 4. Transferring the fish:

 Larger fish invariably take longer to transition to a new environment than smaller fish.
 Some species will proceed to lay down upon being released into a new tank.
 I call these ‘rock fish’ because they drop to the bottom and stay put like a rock or some species will do headstands.
-Examples of this behavior may be witnessed upon receipt of many round-bodied South American cichlids such as oscars, chocolate cichlids, severums, festivums, Uaru, discus, angelfish, and frequently, most large adult cichlids of varied origins.
+Examples of this behavior may be witnessed upon receipt of many round-bodied or laterally compressed South American cichlids such as oscars, chocolate cichlids, severums, festivums, Uaru, discus, angelfish, and frequently, most large adult cichlids of varied origins.

 This is often more stressful to see for the new owner than it is for the fish in question.
 This behavior is expected and seems to be the rule rather than the exception.
 During this time, the new residents may be at risk of harassment from any pre-existing residents.
 Do your best to ensure that new fish are not picked on by the current aquarium inhabitants while they ‘come around’ or ‘transition’ in their own time.
 This may take anywhere from an hour or two to overnight.
 Please also keep the aquarium lights off for as long as any fish are still in this transition state.